 Liechtenstein and Switzerland form a customs and monetary union governed by a customs treaty.
 Therefore, all gas oil is supplied by Swiss suppliers and no taxation accrues at the borders for the import to Liechtenstein.
 It is therefore assumed that fuel has the same properties as the fuels sold on the Swiss market.
-Therefore, the emission factors and their uncertainties have been taken from Switzerland, and are documented in the Swiss NID (FOEN 2023):
+Therefore, the emission factors and their uncertainties have been taken from Switzerland, and are documented in the Swiss NID (FOEN 2024):

-In 2013, a large measurement campaign was carried out in Switzerland to determine the CO_2 emission factors of the dominant liquid fuels (SFOE/FOEN 2014).
-Based on the standard deviation of these measurements relative uncertainties were derived (FOEN 2023).
+In 2013, a large measurement campaign was carried out in Switzerland to determine the CO2 emission factors of the dominant liquid fuels (SFOE/FOEN 2014).
+Based on the standard deviation of these measurements relative uncertainties were derived (FOEN 2024).
 Liechtenstein adopts these uncertainty estimates for the uncertainty analysis.
 The following uncertainties have been applied for the emission factors:

-- Natural gas (1A1, 1A2, 1A4): $U(EF CO_2) = 0.4\%$ - Liquid fuels (1A2, 1A4): $U(EF CO_2) = 0.08\%$ - Gasoline (1A3b): $U(EF CO_2) = 0.13\%$ - Diesel oil (1A3b): $U(EF CO_2) = 0.07\%$ diesel oil respectively and EF (CO_2) 0.13% and 0.07%.
-Annex 2shows the procedure for uncertainty aggregation.
+Natural gas (1A1, 1A2, 1A4): $U(EF CO_2) = 0.34\%$ Liquid fuels (1A2, 1A4): $U(EF CO_2) = 0.08\%$ Gasoline (1A3b): $U(EF CO_2) = 0.13\%$ Diesel oil (1A3b): $U(EF CO_2) = 0.07\%$

+Note that $1A3b/CO_2$ is not differentiated in the KCA of the CRF Reporter8 by fuel type but is considered as a key category as sum of gasoline and diesel oil.
+For the uncertainty analysis, the uncertainty of the aggregated category has to be calculated via error propagation from the uncertainty inputs given above: AD 10% and 15% for gasoline and diesel oil respectively and EF (CO_2) 0.13% and 0.07%.
+Annex 2 shows the procedure for uncertainty aggregation.
 The results are:

-Note that 1A3b/CO2 is not differentiated in the KCA of the CRF Reporter by fuel type but is considered as a key category as sum of gasoline and diesel oil.
-For the uncertainty analysis, the uncertainty of the aggregated category has to be calculated via error propagation from the uncertainty inputs given above: AD 10% and 15% for gasoline and

-$1A3b/CO_2$: U(AD) = 9.4%, U(EF) = 0.07%.
+$1A3b/CO_2$: U(AD) = 9.5%, U(EF) = 0.07%.